Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about rheumatoid arthritis sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Iris Navarro-Millán, M.D. is an assistant professor of medicine at Weill Cornell Medicine and the Hospital for Special Surgery in New York City.
-Learn more about her here
+Learn more about her here.

 Torrey Kim is a freelance writer with MyHealthTeam.
-Learn more about her here
+Learn more about her here.

 Related Articles